ucabogm/prob-poly-DSH/README.md

 * *lookups* is a folder containing pickeled lookup files that the .ipynb files rely on.

+* *helper_functions.ipynb* contains a range of helper functions for mapping codes, processing data, constructing datasets and other frequently used pieces of code.

 ### Main code (Chapters 3 & 4)

-* *helper_functions.ipynb* contains a range of helper functions for mapping codes, processing data, constructing datasets and other frequently used pieces of code.

 * *135_classifiers.ipynb* contains python code relating to the CCB analysis, corresponding to **Chapter 3** of the report.

-* *testing_135_generalizability.ipynb* contains python code relating to the testing for generalizability of the CCB-trained classifier, and then the extensions of this model, corresponding to **Chapter 4.1** of the report.
+* *testing_135_generalizability.ipynb* contains python code relating to the testing for generalizability of the CCB-trained classifier and then the extensions of this model, corresponding to **Chapter 4.1** of the report.

 * *hypertension_multi_class_classifier.ipynb* contains python code relating to the development of a precision medicine framework, corresponding to **Chapter 4.2** of the report.